|

 should own it and have the control of it.

-bestow blessings in the name of the Lord”.
-The Presidents were blessed;
+bestow blessings in the name of the Lord.
+The Presidents

 and Reynolds Calhoon, Hyrum Smith and Jared Carter, the building